A worldwide listing of mindfulness events

 The overarching intention is to offer a single platform of mindfulness events internationally, being as inclusive as possible whilst offering some quality checks of events listed.
 Whether you are a teaching looking to list your event or you are here looking to find an event, we hope you find this service useful and welcome feedback and comments via the ‘Contact us’ page.

 Eventslist.org is a platform for mindfulness events to be listed which requires some criteria for listing.
-This service is based on a self-declare system which will be developed, edited and enhanced as the field responds with their needs.
+This platform is being constantly developed to meet the needs of the field.
+If you notice any problems or have any queries or suggestions for possible improvements please do not hesitate to e-mail us at email@example.com This service is based on a self-declare system which will be developed, edited and enhanced as the field responds with their needs.
 We are not offering guarantees on event quality, teacher competency, event suitability or event availability.
-Please don’t hesitate to get in touch if you have any queries via the contact us page.

 ©Events List.
 All Rights Reserved.